darcyj/de_zoomify.r/README.md

 * -n: noisy mode TRUE or FALSE (default is FALSE)

 ### Requirements
+First, this will probably only work on OS X and on Linux.
+Windows doesn't have bash, so I don't know how you'd run rscript on windows.
+Maybe using windoes linux subsystem?

 To use this script, you need rscript installed (comes with R installation), and the R packages optparse and jpeg.
 You will also need to add execution privilages for this file. do so in bash with
 		chmod a+x de_zoomify.r